opentensor/developer-docs/docs/evm-tutorials/evm-mainnet-with-metamask-wallet.md

 ## Step 3 Obtain TAO

+We cannot provide you with specific advice for where/how to obtain TAO; however, if you need to transfer tokens to the account you created in MetaMask, use a site like https://snow-address-converter.netlify.app/ to convert your H160-format address (the one that starts with "0x") to substrate's SS58 version (starting with "5").
+When sending TAO to your account from an account managed via substrate wallet applications and/or exchange accounts, use the SH58 version of the address as the destination.

 ## Step 4.
 Copy Metamask wallet private key into config

 :::danger Stop.
 Did you install the dependencies?